 Dorothy attended Peirce College in Philadelphia with the aim of becoming a secretary, but she abandoned that ambition to accompany her husband to Hollywood, where he eventually found his fortune as a movie actor.
 Along the way, the newlyweds worked for astrologer Carroll Righter.
-Dorothy scribed horoscopes and developed a lifelong interest in astrology.
+Dorothy wrote horoscopes and developed a lifelong interest in astrology.

+In 1952 Dorothy gave birth to a surprise third child, a daughter.
 After living on the Eastern shore of Maryland from 1960 to 1966, Dorothy and Robert moved back to Los Angeles and then, in 1977, to Montecito in Santa Barbara.
 Mitchum died in 1997.

 Dorothy loved to reminisce and regaled listeners with stories such as the time she and Robert heard an unknown singer in a small club in Biloxi, Mississippi.
 The couple were very impressed by the young man’s talents.
 On returning to their hotel in New Orleans, they bumped into their acquaintance, Colonel Tom Parker, and told him he ought to check out the singer: Elvis Presley.
 Elvis later became a family friend.